nycrecords/hyrax-ansible/README.md

 ## Backups

-INCOMPLETE
+NEEDS TESTING, FEEDBACK WELCOME

+The `hyrax` role has three backup scripts.
+They are copied to the /etc/cron.daily, /etc/cron.weekly, and /etc/cron.monthly directories, so the exact time they run is dependent on the distribution and system configuration.

+Daily, Fedora 4 repository data (using the `fcr:backup` REST endpoint), PostgreSQL data (using `pg_dumpall`), the Redis `/var/lib/redis/dump.rdb` file and the Hyrax root directory are copied, tar'd together, and compressed.
+The resulting backup file has a datastamp and a MD5 checksum added to the filename.
+The daily backups reside in the `hyrax_backups_directory`/daily directory.
+As well as performing the backup, the daily backup script deletes any files in the daily directory that are older than 7 days old.

+Weekly, a script moves the oldest daily backup to the `hyrax_backups_directory`/weekly directory.
+The weekly script also deletes files in the weekly directory that are older than 31 days old.

+Monthly, a script moves the oldest weekly backup to the `hyrax_backups_directory`/monthly directory.
+The weekly script also deletes files in the monthly directory that are older than 365 days old.

+For large deployments, this amount of backups might overwhelm local storage.
+It is recommended that the backup schedule and retention periods be tailored for your deployment.

-Fedora 4, PostgreSQL, and the Hyrax user files (derivatives, logs, etc) should be backed up regularly.
-These roles will add cron jobs for backing up data to `hyrax_backups_directory`.
-It is up to local system administrators to copy that data to tape or to services like OLRC.
+It is up to local system administrators to copy backup data to a NAS or SAN, tape, or to cloud storage like Amazon Glacier or OLRC.

 ## Updates